spmfox/KVMagic/README.md

 - Ansible will use sudo to communicate with KVM and ZFS
 - One ZFS dataset per VM is created
 - ZFS dataset for each VM will have no child datasets
-- Kickstart files and compatible distros are required
+- Kickstart files are required for any automated installations
 - The delete play will completely remove any VMs or datasets defined in your inventory

 ## Known Issues